justinrummel/jr.com-mm/_posts/2013-02-16-migrate-osx-10-dot-6-wiki-to-10-dot-8-with-lost-directory.md

 The environment that I stepped into was:

-> Now that 10.8 is available (and our Xserve is no longer supported because it was made prior to 2009) lets move that data to a new server, and because the only thing we need is the /Library/Collaboration folder just save that data to an storage array and scrap the server...	we don't need that anymore.
+> Now that 10.8 is available (and our Xserve is no longer supported because it was made prior to 2009) let's move that data to a new server, and because the only thing we need is the /Library/Collaboration folder just save that data to an storage array and scrap the server...	we don't need that anymore.
 > <cite>Anonymous, famous last words</cite>

 So there are two things to remember when migrating Wiki data: